- How do I sign into my Google App Engine account?

 App Engine's Java runtime works with many popular Java frameworks including Struts 2 and Spring MVC.
 App Engine also supports several popular JVM-compatible languages such as JRuby and Scala.
 All frameworks must operate inside the restrictions of App Engine's sandbox and only use the JRE classes in the JRE class white list.

 App Engine can run most Python web frameworks out-of-the box with few or no modifications.
-For your convenience, Django is included with the Google App Engine SDK and is also available in the runtime when you deploy your application to the production environment.
 A GitHub example is available that shows how to use a Python Flask skeleton with Google App Engine.
 More information is available in the documentation on third-party libraries.

 The Go runtime for App Engine includes almost all of the standard library, including the net/http package, which is sufficient for writing complete web apps.
 Many third-party libraries also work on App Engine without any modification.